A typical scene from an extended spring training game, which are played on practice fields in front of few fans.

 Where can a schedule be found?

 And if you do find a schedule posted on a teamís website or elsewhere, thereís no guarantee that it will be 100% accurate when it comes to game times.
 While dates and opponents should be concrete, a 1 PM game can be moved up to Noon without anyone outside of the players and coaches knowing it.
 Thatís because the visiting team usually determines the game time and may decide to change when they wish to arrive, which happens occasionally but not often.
-When it does, a gameís staring time is likely to be affected by an hour.
-The 1 PM to Noon example listed above was based on the Yankees choosing to move up some of their road game times during May 2016.
+When it does, a gameís starting time is likely to be affected by an hour.
+(The 1 PM to Noon example listed above was based on the Yankees choosing to move up some of their road game times during May 2016.)

 Who can you expect to see playing in an extended spring training game?

 One or two.
 On some days two games are played simultaneously, on other days just a single game is played.
 Most complexes have four fields that are arranged in a cloverleaf pattern so that all are mere steps away from each other, and the game(s) will be held there.
 Given their proximity to each other, itís not necessary to know the field number for where games are played prior to arrival.

 What is the extended spring training game experience like?